vorlang/vor/README.md

 # Vor

-A programming language for the BEAM with verified state machines, protocol checking, chaos testing, and compiler-generated telemetry.
+A programming language for the BEAM designed as a compilation target for AI coding agents — with verified state machines, protocol checking, chaos testing, and compiler-generated telemetry.

 [vorlang.org](https://vorlang.org)

 ## Why

+AI agents are writing more and more code, and they'll inevitably build distributed systems.
+The code is being produced faster than humans can review it.
+We need compilers that catch what human review would miss.

 The BEAM gives you process isolation, supervision, message passing, and distribution — eliminating data races, buffer overflows, and manual thread management.
 What it doesn't give you is verification that your state machines are complete, your protocols are compatible, or your system recovers correctly from failures.
 Most distributed systems discover these bugs in production.